SysKitTeam/docs-point/power-bi-app/releases/power-bi-app-27-release-note.md

 ## Improvements

 * **SQL Query Timeout parameter added to SysKit Point Power BI app**.
-It enables you to define how long a SQL query can take before the SQL server times out during the sync process.
+It enables you to define how long a SQL query can take before the connection times out during the sync process.